cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

         </p>
     </blockquote>

-    Pierce asserts that they are not related quantities, thus, their applications are different in the different domains.
-Below is an excerpt featuring the definitions.
+    Pierce asserts that they are not related quantities, thus, their applications are different (in different domains).
+Below is an excerpt featuring the definitions:

     <blockquote>
         <p>